1. Warren Hastings was the first ___________.

 Explanation: They clashed over policy, ending in a famous duel.

-12. Hastings fought a duel in 1780 with:
+12. Hastings fought a duel in 1780 with___________.

 A) Philip Francis